Mike Robinson (designer)

-Michael Robinson is an American automobile designer.
-In January 2014 he left the position of Brand and Design Director of Gruppo Bertone after its financial crises became obvious, to become the chief executive officer and design director of ED Design in Turin, Italy.
+Michael Vernon Robinson (born 2 May 1956) is an American automobile designer.
+In January 2014 he left the position of Brand and Design Director of Bertone after its financial crises, to become the chief executive officer and design director of ED Design in Turin, Italy.

 Previously, Robinson held the position of Design Director at Fiat and Lancia, and worked as a designer with Ford in Dearborn, Volvo in Gothenborg, Sweden, Open Design, Ghia, and Fiat in Torino, Italy.
-Several of his more prominent styling contributions have been the Ghia TSX-4 concept car, the Fiat Bravo/Brava, (1995 European Car of the Year), the Lancia Dialogos Concept Car, the Lancia Giubileo (Pope's personal limousine based on a stretch Thesis), the Lancia Thesis, the Lancia Nea Concept Car, the Lancia Ypsilon, the Fiat Ducato, the Bertone Alfa Romeo Pandion Concept Car, and the Bertone Jaguar B99 – B99 GT concept cars, the Bertone Nuccio concept car, the SUV BAIC C51X concept, the Aston Martin Jet 2 +2 One-off prototype, FAW Besturn X80 SUV (in production), BAIC Senova D50 sedan production, and BAIC Senova D60 Aero concept car.
-In addition, Robinson designed the Project Zero for AgustaWestland, which has made the first test flight in 2011, presented to the public in 2013 at the Le Bourget Air Show.
-Project Zero is a tiltrotor helicopter with dual rotors turning 90 degrees to create the world's most innovative VTOL.
-The aircraft is 100% electric, totally devoid of hydraulic components.
+Several of his more prominent styling contributions have been the Ghia TSX-4 concept, the Fiat Bravo/Brava, Lancia Dialogos concept, Lancia Giubileo (Pope's personal limousine based on a stretch Thesis), Lancia Thesis, Lancia Nea concept, Lancia Ypsilon, Fiat Ducato, Bertone Alfa Romeo Pandion concept, Bertone Jaguar B99 and B99 GT concepts, Bertone Nuccio concept, BAIC C51X concept, Aston Martin Jet 2 +2 one-off prototype, FAW Besturn X80 SUV, BAIC Senova D50 sedan, and BAIC Senova D60 Aero concept.
+In addition, Robinson designed the Project Zero for AgustaWestland.
 Robinson's creative team in Bertone also designed the exterior and interior of the Frecciarossa 1000, the high-speed train for Trenitalia, built by Ansaldo Breda and Bombardier.
-It has a maximum speed of 400 km/h and entered service in 2015.

 Background

 Michael Vernon Robinson was born in Whittier, California, a suburb of Los Angeles, on May 2, 1956, to Don and Berta Robinson; his older brother is Douglas Robinson.
-At age 16, while studying architecture in High School in Kent, Washington, he discovered a poster of the Lancia Stratos Prototipo Zero by Bertone.
-He was so heavily influenced by that magnificent concept car that he decided to not only become a car designer but to emigrate to Torino, Italy where the best car design in the world was taking place.
-He received bachelor's degrees in both Fine Arts (1978) and in Industrial Design (1979) from the University of Washington.
+At age 16, while studying architecture in high school in Kent, Washington, he discovered a poster of the Lancia Stratos Prototipo Zero by Bertone.
+He was so heavily influenced by the concept car that he decided to not only become a car designer but to emigrate to Torino, Italy where he felt the best car design in the world was taking place.
+He received bachelor's degrees in both fine arts (1978) and industrial design (1979) from the University of Washington.